 I’ve talked about this to very successful agency owners who say they love the ad business but aren’t uncomfortable promoting their agency to friends and colleagues – the agency that they built into a profitable business by serving their clients in exceptional ways.
 Better put, by finding solutions to their client’s business problems.
 Better yet, by creating new and innovative ways to make more money for their client’s company, its employees, stockholders, suppliers, and others by finding more satisfied consumers to buy their products.
 Is that something you “sell”?

 In my opinion, it’s a matter of reorienting the perspective from selling to solutions.
 If I said I wanted to sell you time and materials to elevate your brand, I’d likely get the door slammed in my face.
 But if I said I’ve got a way to get more customers to buy your product, or I can solve the challenge you’ve got with millennials, or I’ve helped my client increase sales by 25%, and I can do the same for you, I’d likely start a good conversation.
 Am I selling?
 No, I’m helping solve a problem.
 By nature, we all like to help others.
 If we can reorient our own perception of what we do, imagine what the outcome might be.
 Not by selling or asking for the business but by offering solutions that most would be interested in.
-If they aren’t interested in more money or more customers, there is no shame in offering.
+If they aren’t interested in more money or more customers, good to know and move on to the weather, or sports, or their last vacation.

 If you subscribe to the theory of 3 degrees of separation, it’s likely that everyone in your agency can share the great services that the agency provides with people who know people who need those services.
 In the same way, your account people can share the great solutions you provide with their clients and others at your client’s company who don’t currently use your services.
 And, as an agency owner, you can proudly share with other board members, charity supporters, alumni, the country club, wherever you go.
 Be a problem solver, not a salesman.